Katarina-Poole/Spatial-Audio-Metrics/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-[Spatial Audio Metrics]: Available Documentation
+Spatial Audio Metrics: Available Documentation
 =================================================

 .. toctree::